-I don’t care if you fly the most sophisticated aircraft in the world, the top of descent calculation is useful.
+Even if you fly the most sophisticated aircraft in the world, the top of descent calculation is useful.

 (KLMT is 4,095′ to be exact, but who cares, it’s close enough)

 This also works for lower altitudes:

-1. Take your current altitude: 5500′
+1. Take your current altitude: 5500 feet.

 3. Multiply it by 3